jongmoodchoi/3d-face-modeling-depth/README.md

 Applications may include gaming, entertainment, virtual try-on, avatar, biometrics, medical, etc. For instance, plastic surgeons can generate an accurate model of their patient and manipulate the mesh to simulate medical procedures and showcase the expected post-surgery results.

 Please change the sensor type in sensorDef.h before compiling to support RealSense or Primesense as camera type

+Copyright (c) 2017 University of Southern California.
+All Rights Reserved.